jomardyan/c-Tasking/docs/USAGE_AND_COMPARISON.md

 ## Reliability, Cancellation & Disposal

-- c-Tasking includes `Dispose` and `Stop` patterns to help with graceful shutdown, and uses `CancellationToken` across APIs by default where it makes sense.
+ - c-Tasking includes `Dispose` and `Stop` patterns to help with graceful shutdown, and uses `CancellationToken` across APIs where it makes sense.
+For disposable objects (`TaskScheduler`, `ManagedThreadPool`) prefer `using var` to ensure cleanup.
 - Native APIs provide more low-level control — you must manage `CancellationTokenSource` and joining threads yourself, and ensure `Dispose()` patterns are enforced for resources.

 ---